 A business structure is often the first thing to change when your business grows.
 By reorganising your structure, you can potentially become more profitable and improve processes.

 You may be restructuring to meet financial goals and objectives.
-Your business may have expanded overseas, or you’re expanding your product functions and need to change your structure to accommodate this growth.
+Your business may have expanded overseas.
+Or perhaps you’re expanding your product functions and need to change your structure to accommodate this growth.

-Decide on Ownership and Office Holders
+Decide on ownership and office holders

-Amend your Business Terms and Conditions
+Amend your business terms and conditions

-Transfer the Assets to the Company
+Transfer assets to the company

-By Jill McKnight.
+By Jill McKnight

 Jill is a Principal Lawyer at LegalVision with a strong background in banking and finance law.
 She has over 15 years’ experience in banking and finance transactions, with a particular focus on asset finance, leasing, business structuring, startup and online law for small businesses.